 Commitment to democratic institutions

-There is no party system in Laos.
+Laos has a one-party system.
 The LPRP, defined by the constitution as the “leading nucleus” of the political system, is the only legal party.
 It is stable, well institutionalized and deeply rooted in Lao society.
-Nothing that has happened during the review period has threatened its stability or its hold on power.
-In January 2021, when the Tenth Party Congress was held, party membership was officially reported to be 348,686, an increase of 80,000 over the previous five years, representing almost 5% of the population.
-Membership is attractive to those who are politically ambitious and to those who seek to tap into networks of influence.
-The party actively recruits members from among the educated elite, the bureaucracy and, more recently, business circles.
+In January 2021, when the 10th Party Congress was held, party membership was officially reported at 348,686, an increase of 80,000 over the previous five years and accounting for almost 5% of the population.
+Membership attracts the politically ambitious and those seeking to tap into networks of influence.
+The party actively recruits from the educated elite, the bureaucracy and, more recently, business circles.

 Party system